CLLane/BackEndBuildOut/README.md

           }

   * POST
+    > /api/v1/colleges
+      - A body is required for POST requests.
+The body should be structured in JSON.
+        *example body*
+          > {
+	        >   "college": "Greek International"
+          > }

+        *example succesful return*
+          -  A succesful request will return the newly added college id in the form of an object.
+             > {
+             >  "id": 190
+             > }

+        *example error respnse*
+          {
+            error: Expected format: { college: <String> }.
+You're missing a \"college"\ property.
+          }

     > /api/v1/players
-      - A body is required for POST request.
+      - A body is required for POST requests.
 The body should be structured in JSON.
-The API is set up to find the proper college_id by comparing   strings be as explicet as possible with the Universities name for instance if a player went to UCLA write out "University of California Los Angeles"
+The API is set up to find the proper college_id by comparing   strings be as explicet as possible with the Universities name for instance if a player went to UCLA write out "University of California Los Angeles".
         *example body*
           {
             "name": "Greg",